jamesfmackenzie/jamesfmackenzie.github.io/_posts/2024-10-27-how-to-install-half-life-2-halflife-2-on-raspberry-pi.md

 tags: [How To, Posts, Raspberry Pi, Retrogaming, Videogames]
 ---

-I recently installed Half Life 2 on the Raspberry Pi and the response was super great.
+I recently installed Half Life 2 on the Raspberry Pi and the response was super great!

-More than 25,000 of you tuned in and you can find the video here:
+More than 25,000 of you tuned in and you can find that video here:

 <div class="youtube-container">
 <iframe src="https://www.youtube.com/embed/-S_J-3CJsPU?rel=0"
 allowfullscreen class="youtube-video"></iframe>
 </div>

-Today, I’ll show you how to install Half-Life 2 on your own Pi, with step-by-step instructions and a deep-dive on the graphics settings you need to boost performance.
+In this how to guide, we’ll explore how to install Half-Life 2 on your own Pi, with step-by-step instructions and a deep-dive on the graphics settings you need to boost performance.

 ### What You Need